 3. Add garlic, pepper, thyme and chicken stock.

-4. Add clams and juice , white wine ( if using ). carefully stir while still allowing to simmer.
+4. Add clam juice, white wine (if using ) or sherry if no wine.
+Carefully stir while still allowing to simmer.

 6. Cover and let cook until potatoes are fork tender, about 15-20 minutes.